-CONDITION REFERENCE COMMUNICATION STRATEGY REFERENCE COMPLIANCE COMMENT C14 governm actual p nent agencies and relevant councils id ograms must be prepared in consultation with the relevant lentified for the Construction Monitoring Programs to compare SI against performance predicted in the documents specified Section 8.3 Inland Rail will consult with the relevant councils and government agencies in development of the stipulated Construction Monitoring Programs.
-Required Construction Monitoring Programs Relevant government authorities to be consulted for each Construction Monitoring Program (a) Noise and vibration Nil (b) Water usage Water Group (c) Air Quality Nil (d) Physical condition of local roads Relevant councils E1 Works must be undertaken during the following hours: (a) 7:00 am to 6:00 pm Mondays to Fridays; (b) 7:00 am to 6:00 pm Saturdays; and (c) at no time on Sundays or public holidays.
+CONDITION REFERENCE COMMUNICATION STRATEGY REFERENCE COMPLIANCE COMMENT C14 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies and relevant councils identified for the Construction Monitoring Programs to compare actual performance of construction of the CSSI against performance predicted in the documents specified in Condition A1 .
+Section 8.3 Inland Rail will consult with the relevant councils and government agencies in development of the stipulated Construction Monitoring Programs.
+Required Construction Monitoring Programs (a) Noise and vibration Nil (b) Water usage Water Group (c) Air Quality Nil (d) (d) Physical condition of local roads Relevant councils E1 Works must be undertaken during the following hours: (a) 7:00 am to 6:00 pm Mondays to Fridays; (b) 7:00 am to 6:00 pm Saturdays; and (c) at no time on Sundays or public holidays.
 Section 7 Standard work hours will be as per Condition E1.
-E2 6.00 am Notwithstanding Condition E1 , works affecting any one receiver may be undertaken during the hours of 6.00 am to 6.00 pm each day over a three (3) month period provided that there is no work between the hours of 6:00 pm on a Saturday and 7:00 am on a Monday every alternate week.
+E2 Notwithstanding Condition E1 , works affecting any one receiver may be undertaken during the hours of 6.00 am to 6.00 pm each day over a three (3) month period provided that there is no work between the hours of 6:00 pm on a Saturday and 7:00 am on a Monday every alternate week.
 Section 8.2 If longer working hours are required Inland Rail will follow Condition E2.
-E3 Notwithstanding Conditions E1 and E2, works associated with the CSSI may be undertaken outside the hours specified under those conditions in the following circumstances: (a) for the delivery of materials required by the NSW Police Force or other authority for safety reasons; or (b) where it is required in an emergency to avoid injury or the loss of life, to avoid damage or loss of property or to prevent environmental harm; or (c) where different construction hours are permitted under an EPL in force in respect of the CSSI; or (d) work approved under an Out-of-Hours Work Protocol for work not subject to an EPL as required by Condition E3; or (e) where a negotiated agreement is in force, in accordance with Condition E4 and E5; or construction that causes LAeq(15 minute) noise levels: Section 7 Where a need arises to work out of hours as outlined in Condition E3, Inland Rail will notify potentially impacted stakeholders at least seven (7) days before the work starts.
+E3 Notwithstanding Conditions E1 and E2, works associated with the CSSI may be undertaken outside the hours specified under those conditions in the following circumstances: (a) for the delivery of materials required by the NSW Police Force or other authority for safety reasons; or (b) where it is required in an emergency to avoid injury or the loss of life, to avoid damage or loss of property or to prevent environmental harm; or (c) where different construction hours are permitted under an EPL in force in respect of the CSSI; or (d) work approved under an Out-of-Hours Work Protocol for work not subject to an EPL as required by Condition E8; or (e) where a negotiated agreement is in force, in accordance with Condition E4 and E5; or construction that causes L {Aeq(15 minute)} noise levels: Section 7 Where a need arises to work out of hours as outlined in Condition E3, Inland Rail will notify potentially impacted stakeholders at least seven (7) days before the work starts.